maxbane/gitAutoReadme/README.md

 -----

-Once ``gitAutoReadme`` is installed on your project's working copy and configured to your liking, simply make commits as normal! ``gitAutoReadme`` will print a line for each sentinel that it searches for, indicating whether or not it was found in any source file.
+Once ``gitAutoReadme`` is installed on your project's working copy and configured to your liking, simply make commits as normal. ``gitAutoReadme`` will print a line for each sentinel that it searches for, indicating whether or not it was found in any source file.
 For example, here's what it looks like when making a commit to ``gitAutoReadme``'s own repository: